Cutting nails or even just giving them a trim can be quite a chore.

 Just before Christmas, an indoor cat I was looking after had long claws.
 However, she didn't like cuddles or her paws being touched.
 She certainly wouldn't have liked me trying to trim her nails by myself.
 It would have caused both of us distress.

 I decided that the best thing to do was to let the owner know.
 I arranged a time to pop in when the owner was there so she could hold her tight and I could do them quickly.

-As they are regular customers and it was a five minute job I didn't charge for this service.
-I would usually do it on a cat visit anyway if I feel the cat would tolerate it without trying to move away.
 Even though she didn't enjoy the nail trim, it was less stress for her as it was over quickly and she didn't have to travel to the vet.
 However, as soon as it was finished, she disappeared quickly off upstairs.